 - The Hours Tracked report (which resembles a timesheet) shows the daily, weekly (or any period) number of hours worked.

-- The Timeline report offers an exhaustive summary of the time spent by an employee on a task or a project per day or per week.
+- The Timeline report helps with task management through an exhaustive summary of the work time spent by an employee on a task or a project per day or week.

 - Check out the websites and applications that an employee uses during work hours through the Web and App Usage report.